bezigeboefjes/magento2-ordercomments/README.md

 ```
 See [github issue 3544](https://github.com/magento/magento2/issues/3544)

-Alternatively you can manually remove the extension and remove the column `bold_order_comment` from the tables
+Alternatively you can manually remove the extension and remove the column `BezigeBoefjes_order_comment` from the tables
 * quote
 * sales_order
 * sales_order_grid